 This American Express issued card has the same rules as the other AMEX luxury cards.
 Access is included for the cardholder plus two guests, additional guests are $32.

 U.S Bank Altitude Reserve

 The Altitude Reserve is the premium travel card issued by U.S. Bank.
 However, the Priority Pass membership is limited for a premium card limiting the cardholder to four free visits on which they’re allowed to bring one additional guest.
 After those visits, or if you want to bring additional guests, you’ll be charged $27 per person.

 The two cards offering the best guest policies are the no longer available Ritz-Carlton card and the hard to get card from City National Bank, Next to that, I think the Citi Prestige’s flexibility makes it the next best on the list, but that only matters if you’re traveling with a family.
-The AMEX cards are the worst because they charge an additional $5 for extra guests than the cards from Citi, Chase and U.S Bank,
+The AMEX cards are the worst because they no longer provide a credit for airport restaurants as well as charging $5 more for extra guests than the cards from Citi, Chase and U.S Bank,